olamideokunnugaDS/pokemon-card-valuation/docs/technical_report.md

 **Architecture:** A frozen ImageNet-pretrained ResNet50 backbone feeds two sequential encoder heads

 - **Stage 1 (identity):** trained to classify which of the 7 card species a slab image shows.
-Trained first, then frozen.
+Trained first, then frozen
-- **Stage 2 (condition):** trained to classify PSA grade (8/9/10), with an orthogonality penalty added to the loss that pushes its embeddings' cosine similarity toward the (frozen) Stage 1 embeddings down to zero.
+- **Stage 2 (condition):** trained to classify PSA grade (8/9/10), with an orthogonality penalty added to the loss that pushes its embeddings' cosine similarity toward the (frozen) Stage 1 embeddings down to zero

 The point of the two-stage split is to stop the condition encoder from taking a shortcut-learning to recognize *which card it is* as a proxy for grade, rather than actually learning what wear and surface quality look like.
 A single-stage version of this model (no orthogonality constraint) was tested earlier and reached 52.1% grade accuracy, several points higher than the disentangled version below, but that version was gamed by exactly the identity-shortcut it wasn't supposed to be using.